Mining and Botany Guide for the Pteranodon mount by Caimie Tsukino

 My recommended route is also particularly great for Miners because it is packed with monsters that drop Miner mats (see pic below).

-I haven't done Botanist yet.
-But I think I'll take Jansg's recommendation and perform the harvesting on the large North West island.
+As for Botanist, I recommend taking Jansg's recommendation and perform the harvesting on the large North West island (see pic below).

 List of Diadem Monsters